fdev31/dotfiles/README.md

 ## Special thanks to

-- [Axenide/Ax-shell](https://github.com/Axenide/Ax-Shell) for the mutagen support and making me appreciate rounded corners
+- [Axenide/Ax-shell](https://github.com/Axenide/Ax-Shell) for the matugen support and making me appreciate rounded corners